 Maeides Stana Lodge prides itself on being a friendly, family orientated and welcoming Lodge, the members of which are drawn from a wide background of trades and professions.
 The title of the Lodge “Maeides Stana” is the Anglo-Saxon name for Maidstone.

-As well as supporting some of the well known national Charities (ie Cancer Research and British Heart Foundation), the Lodge has, over the past few years, supported several smaller local charities (eg “Slideaway”).
+As well as supporting some of the well known national Charities (i.e. Cancer Research and The British Heart Foundation), the Lodge has, over the past few years, supported several smaller local charities (eg “Slideaway” and the Heart of Kent Hospice).
 The Lodge is also active in supporting “Teddies for Loving Care” (TLC) in East Kent.

-Since its inception in 1963 the lodge has grown and today has a membership of circa 30.
+Since its inception in 1963 lodge membership has stabilised at around 30 members.
 It is in good health with a steady stream of new members – both Initiates and joining members.

 One of the objectives of the Lodge is the promotion of the “Stability Ritual” within the Province of East Kent, which is in essence, the oldest ritual recognised by the United Grand Lodge of England, and Maeides Stana is still the sole Stability Lodge in the Province, and one of only 16 in the country.